BiuBiuHu/origin/README.md

 This is a new project.
 I want to use top technology to show this page.

 Now I have used webpack 4 , React 16, and i have a home page of this repository.

+2019.04.18

+This project can support TypeScript in dev mode and producation mod.

+Add ant-mobile for this project.